Discophlebia catocalina: Discophlebia Blosyrodes (Turner, 1903)

 Discophlebia Blosyrodes appears with greyish brown forewings that have variable lines and round brown patterning.
 It has hindwings with similar colouring and broad white bordering.

 This moth has a wingspan of 40mm.

 Diceratucha Xenopis (Lower, 1902)

 This moth is the largest of the Oenosandridae family.
 Its wingspan is approximately 250mm.
 The forewings of this moth are a dark brown and closely speckled with black dots.
-It’s hindwings are of a pale colour with veiny lines running from the body to the wing’s edges.
+Its hindwings are of a pale colour with veiny lines running from the body to the wing's edges.
 Both forewings and hindwings have uneven and jagged, fur-like edges.